i-suhas/amazon_qcli/README.md

 ## Controls

-- [Describe game controls here]
-- Example: Use WASD to aim, mouse to shoot
+- Example: Use curser to aim, mouse to shoot
-- [Add any other control information]

-## Development

-[Add information about the development process, architecture, or any other relevant details]

-## License

-[Choose an appropriate license for your project]

-## Acknowledgments

-- [Credit any resources, tutorials, or inspirations used]